hasura/graphql-engine/graphql/manual/schema/how-it-works.rst

 Metadata
 --------

-All the metadata mentioned above, is stored by Hasura in 2 specific postgres schemas in your database.
+All the metadata mentioned above is stored by Hasura in 2 specific postgres schemas in your database.
 Hasura also does a lot of work to ensure that your metadata can be kept in sync with your actual Postgres schema.

 #.
 You can run DDL queries through Hasura to check if the postgres schema change will cause some metadata to fail
 #.
 You can ask Hasura to validate the current metadata it has against your postgres schema and spit out invalid metadata so that you can correct them